adrian-chang-alcover/epom_rails/README.md

 end
 ```

 Now, every time you save, update or delete an advertiser it is synchronized in Epom.
-The first time you save an advertiser the epom_id attribute (according to as specified above) is setted with the advertiser id in Epom.
+The first time you save an advertiser the epom_id attribute (according to specified above) is setted with the advertiser id in Epom.

 Also, you can call the others Epom methods.
 ```